anes-hamidi/alx-pre_course/0x01-git/README.md

-this is the second readme today
+this is the second readme today + manual update